barndonmai/spriteforge/README.md

 This v1 scaffold includes:

-- `frontend/`: a small Next.js App Router UI with TypeScript and Tailwind CSS for upload, polling, preview, and download
+- `frontend/`: a small Next.js App Router UI for upload, polling, preview, and download
 - `backend/`: a FastAPI backend with SQLite, Celery, Redis, local storage, manifest output, and provider wiring
 - `MockImageProvider`: a fully runnable local provider for end-to-end testing without paid API calls
-- `GeminiImageProvider`: a backend-only integration behind the same interface, currently limited to reference classification and structured summary extraction
+- `GeminiImageProvider`: a backend-only scaffold behind the same interface for later experimentation

 ## Folder structure